-Wiry “stretch-4” power forward originally from Dakar, Senegal who developed into an ACC-level player as Tech got to the conference portion of the schedule last season … Excellent size, length and skill level allows him to play inside and out … Has a 7-foot-3 wingspan … A shot-blocker who can run the floor, handle the ball, shoot jump shots and defend multiple positions … Enrolled at Central Park Christian School in Birmingham in October 2012 as part of the school’s exchange program … On a list of the top players in the state of Alabama compiled by AL.com, Gueye was No. 4 … Played in only eight games as a freshman and sat out the 2015-16 season as a redshirt.
+Wiry “stretch-4” power forward originally from Dakar, Senegal who developed into an ACC-level contributor over his final two seasons … Excellent size, length and skill level allows him to play inside and out … Has a 7-foot-3 wingspan … Capable shot-blocker who can run the floor, handle the ball, shoot jump shots and defend multiple positions … Set to graduate in May, 2019 with his bachelor’s degree in business administration … Enrolled at Central Park Christian School in Birmingham in October 2012 as part of the school’s exchange program … On a list of the top players in the state of Alabama compiled by AL.com, Gueye was No. 4 … Played in only eight games as a freshman and sat out the 2015-16 season as a redshirt.

 Started 15 straight games prior to Virginia on Feb.
 21, averaging 8.5 points (52 pct.
 FG) and 5.8 rebounds, with 14 assists, 22 blocks and 12 steals … Double-figure points in seven of those games … Averaged 6.5 points (50 pct.
 FG) and 4.5 rebounds in ACC play, averaging 22.3 minutes (career-high 39 at Louisville) … Played just 27 minutes last four reglar-season games with Moses Wright getting the starts, but came off the bench to play most of the second half of Tech’s ACC Tournament game against Boston College (14 minutes, eight points, 4-5 FG, eight rebounds) … Started first eight games of the season, 23 total … Disruptive on the defensive end (33 blocked shots, 20 steals), became a dependable scorer in the post and a good passer on the offensive end (33 assists) … Tech’s third-leading rebounder (4.4 per game) overall … Snared six or more rebounds in 13 games … Scored career-high 16 points at Pittsburgh on Jan.
 13, matched career-high nine rebounds against Yale and Louisville.